terrellt/ndlib.github.io/_posts/2015-05-07-favor-composition-over-inheritance.md

 * Extract a CreativeWork abstract class (or [Wortem](https://github.com/projecthydra-labs/hydra-works/issues/8))
 * Extract a module to Mixin the appropriate behavior
 * Extract a collaborating class concerning abstracts then compose it back in

+Humor me, as this example is trivial.
+But just remember how long does code stay trivial?

 ## CreativeWork as an Abstract Class